-Perhaps this year you found the perfect pumpkin to make a jack-o-lantern from or perhaps you grew an unusual heirloom pumpkin this year and wish to try growing it again next year.
+Perhaps this year you found the perfect pumpkin to make a jack-o-lantern or perhaps you grew an unusual heirloom pumpkin this year and wish to try growing it again next year.
 Saving pumpkin seeds is easy.
 Planting pumpkin seeds from pumpkins you have enjoyed also ensures that you can enjoy them again next year.

 - Remove the pulp and seeds from inside the pumpkin.
 Place this in a colander.

 - Place the colander under running water.
 As the water runs over the pulp, start picking out the seeds from the pulp.
 Rinse them in the running water as you do.
 Do not let the pumpkin pulp sit in non-running water.

 - There will be more seeds inside the pumpkin than you will ever be able to plant, so once you have a good amount of seeds rinsed, look over them and choose the biggest seeds.
-Plan on saving 3 times more pumpkin seeds than the number of plants you will be growing next year.
+Plan on saving three times more pumpkin seeds than the number of plants you'll be growing next year.
 Larger seeds will have a better chance of germinating.

 - Place the rinsed seeds on a dry paper towel.
 Make sure they are spaced out; otherwise, the seeds will stick to one another.

 - Place in a cool dry spot for one week.

 - Once the seeds are dry, store pumpkin seed for planting in an envelope.

-When saving pumpkin seeds, you also need to store them so that they will be ready to plant for next year.
+When saving pumpkin seeds, store them so they will be ready to plant for next year.
 Any seeds, pumpkin or otherwise, will store best if you keep them somewhere cold and dry.